-The study area for this research focuses on Bank Syariah Indonesia (BSI), one of the prominent Islamic banks in Indonesia formed through the merger of three major banks.
+The study area for this research focuses on Bank Syariah Indonesia (BSI), one of the prominent Islamic banks in Indonesia that was formed through the merger of three central banks.
 Bank Syariah Indonesia stands out as a significant object of study due to its substantial market capital following the merger.
-This robust financial backing enables the bank to have considerable capacity for development and growth, thereby enhancing its ability to uphold Islamic ethics and foster employee job satisfaction.
+This robust financial backing gives the bank considerable capacity for development and growth, thereby enhancing its ability to uphold Islamic ethics and foster employee job satisfaction.

-The merger of the three large banks has not only consolidated resources but also provided Bank Syariah Indonesia with a solid foundation to expand its operations and influence within the Islamic banking sector (Miftah & Wibowo, 2017).
-With its strong corporate capital, the bank is well-positioned to implement ethical principles in its organizational culture (La Rosa et al., 2017) and practices, contributing to the overall satisfaction and well-being of its employees.
+The merger of the three large banks has consolidated resources and provided Bank Syariah Indonesia with a solid foundation to expand its operations and influence within the Islamic banking sector (Miftah & Wibowo, 2017).
+With its substantial corporate capital, the bank is well-positioned to implement ethical principles in its organizational culture (La Rosa et al., 2017) and practices, contributing to its employees' overall satisfaction and well-being.